The Risk of Not Innovating

 There is a very frightening trend happening in the USA.
 We are not growing entrepreneurs.
 What is it we believe in our capitalist country?
 Isn’t it something like this: Anybody who works very hard, has a bit of talent and a good idea, can start something, grow it, and do well. .

 10 Elements of an Innovation Mandate

 APRIL 26, 2016

 Getting a Mandate to Innovate is Key.
 Larger companies typically have an innovation process in place.
 They don’t always work, but the majority of the Fortune 1000 has some kind of innovation process or system.
 There is an implied consent then, to innovate, at those organizations.
-There are people, budgets, expectations.
-People in that position scramble to find a process they can adopt.

 Five Magic Imagination Guidelines